neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/writing_use_cases.md

 By default, you can choose one of the following options:
 - `White` - Pure white background.
 - `Black` - Pure black background.
-- `None` - Transparent background, which reveals the Werkbank UI color behind it.
+- `None` - Transparent background that reveals the Werkbank UI color behind it.
 - `Checkerboard` - A checkerboard pattern background.
 Useful for testing transparency.

 You can also add custom named [BackgroundOption](../werkbank/BackgroundOption-class.html)s.